rhobs/configuration/docs/sop/observatorium.md

 - Check the pods belonging to the component and establish what object do they belong to
 - Locate the affected deployment in the [AppSRE Interface](https://gitlab.cee.redhat.com/service/app-interface/-/tree/master/data/services/rhobs), depending on which namespace the alert is coming from
 - Increase the size of the PVC by adjusting the relevant parameter in one of the `saas.yaml` files

+## ObservatoriumExpectedReplicasUnavailable

+### Impact

+A StatefulSet belonging to the RHOBS service is not running the expected number of replicas for a prolonged period of time.
+This may impact the metric query or ingest performance of the system.

+### Summary

+A StatefulSet has an undesired amount of replicas.
+This may be caused by a number of reasons, including:

+1. Pod stuck in a terminating state.
+2. Pod unable to be scheduled due to constraints on the cluster such as node capacity or resource limits.

+### Severity

+`critical`

+### Access Required

+- Console access to the cluster that runs Observatorium.
+- Edit access to the Observatorium namespaces:
+  - `observatorium-metrics-stage`
+  - `observatorium-metrics-production`
+  - `observatorium-mst-stage`
+  - `observatorium-mst-production`

+### Steps

+- Check the alert and establish which component is the one affected.
+- Determine the reason for the missing replica(s).
+- Act on the above information to address the issue.

 # Observatorium Gubernator Alerts